UJDuran/milestoneOne_T6/Specification.md

 Markdown file should be provide as input

 ##### Triggers
-1. With input a markdown file: users input file
+With input a markdown file:
+- Users input file

-2. With output flashcard: click option “share” on the top-right of the flashcard.
+With output flashcard:
+- Click option “share” on the top-right of the flashcard.

 ##### Primary Sequence
 With input markdown file: